 The brilliant thing about a marketing sitemap using a principle like Growth-Driven Design is that the sitemap allows you to visualise the content of your website and then build it all before it goes live.
 If an Inbound-focused sitemap is created in a timely fashion - and done well - it should accomplish the following:

 Creating a sitemap is only one of the important factors needed to make your website a big success.
 Using Growth-Driven Design, you’ll be setting your website up for plenty of success - but there’s so much more you’ll need to know about the ‘new’ principle before you can dive in.

 If you fancy learning more about GDD as well as finding out some useful tips and what’s involved in the process, then you can check out the helpful guide we’ve created.
-Until that's ready, why not join our private Facebook Group?
-We've created Inbound After Hours for marketers like you to join and share your opinions on all things Inbound Marketing.
-Request to join the Group by clicking below.
+Simply click on the link below to grab your free copy to gain a deeper understanding of GDD.